khalil-sam/un-vote/README.md

 category: specifies a single category from which to allow the results (out of the results returned from the page size/number).
 If not specified, all categories allowed.

+year (number): Return results from one specific year.
+If omitted, allow all years.

 pagesize: specifies the number of resolutions to return, default 20

 pagenum: describes which set of results to return (for example, pagesize 10 and pagenum 3 would return pages 20-29 before the category filter is applied), default 1